on Car hire

 Missing section of bumper on rental

 above two illustration of damage on a rental van have

-been entered on the collection report for this van hire
+been entered on the collection report for

 car hire report at Dublin Airport - May 2015